ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

 Phases are ordered and can be defined to be executed, after or before another phase, or at the end.

-Each pipeline has an ordered list of phase contexts for that instance, that contain a set of interceptors per phase.
+Each pipeline has an ordered list of phase contexts for that instance, which contain a set of interceptors for each phase.

 So for example: